 Some time ago, Jackie and I were nominated as Volunteers of the Year and were invited to a Scottish Athletics event in Glasgow, where we met Laura Muir and Steve Cram – and finished runners-up.

 As Fraser and Colin have said above and Alex Jackson has also said, Jackie Stewart and Peter Jennings are very much a double act, and it would not have been right to write about one but not the other.
-So having given Peter the opportunity to comment, we should in all justice do the same for Jackie.
+So having given Peter the opportunity to comment, we should certainly do the same for Jackie.

 Jackie Stewart racing the 1997 London Marathon, where he ran his personal best time